Public Health Voice

 The Silent Nature of Kidney Disease

-Kidneys are the body’s unsung heroes, filtering waste, balancing fluids, and regulating blood pressure.
+Kidneys are the body’s unsung heroes, continuously filtering waste, balancing body fluids, and regulating blood pressure.
 Yet, they can lose up to 90% of their function before showing obvious symptoms (National Kidney Foundation, 2023).
-This silent progression makes kidney disease a “silent killer,” often diagnosed at advanced stages when treatment options are limited.
-Early detection, however, can save lives and reduce healthcare costs.
+This silent progression makes kidney disease a “silent killer,” often diagnosed at advanced stages where treatment options are limited.
+The condition is termed as kidney failure as its’ functions are droped to 10% to 15%, and in most cases, it shows the symptoms of anorexia and swollen body parts due to retention of excess water in the subcutaneous tissues, commonly termed as edema.
+Early detection, however, not only save lives it also reduce healthcare costs.

 Subtle Signs Your Kidneys Might Be Struggling